Continental System: Background

-On 16 May 1806, the Royal Navy imposed a naval blockade of the French and French-allied coasts.
-In turn, Napoleon resorted to economic warfare.
-Britain was Europe's manufacturing and business center as a result of the Industrial Revolution.
-Napoleon believed it would be easy to take advantage of an embargo on trade with the European nations under his control, causing inflation and great debt to undermine British strength.
-His position was strengthened by the Fall of Berlin in October 1806, bringing swathes of Prussia under his control.
+Britain declared war on France in May 1803, beginning the Napoleonic Wars, during which the British government repeatedly financed French enemies in Continental Europe.
+Napoleon, as with previous French rulers before him, were unable to defeat the British by means of invading Britain due to the Royal Navy's control of the sea.
+From 1803 to 1805, Napoleon made plans to invade Britain, assembling a large army at the Camp of Boulogne.
+However, he called off the invasion in August 1805 and marched his army to Ulm.
+On 21 October 1805, the British navy inflicted a major defeat on a Franco-Spanish fleet at Trafalgar, which led to Napoleon definitively abandoning plans to invade Britain and instead turning to economic warfare.
+With his ministers, he began drawing up plans to force the British to sue for peace by cutting off Britain's trade with the rest of Europe.

-In November 1806, having recently conquered or allied with every major power on the European continent, Napoleon, in retaliation to the British Order in Council of 17 May 1806 blockading all ports from Brest to the Elbe, issued the Berlin Decree forbidding his allies and conquests from trading with the British.
+On 16 May 1806, the Royal Navy imposed a naval blockade of French and French-allied coasts, increasing Napoleon's desire to implement a strategy of economic warfare against Britain, then Europe's manufacturing and business center as a result of the Industrial Revolution.
+In October 1806, the French occupied Berlin, bringing swathes of Prussia under Napoleon's control.
+In November 1806, having recently conquered or allied with every major power on the European continent, Napoleon, in response to the British Order in Council of 17 May 1806 blockading all French-controlled ports from Brest to the Elbe, issued the Berlin Decree forbidding his allies and conquests from trading with the British.
 Britain responded with further orders in council issued on 10 January and 11 November 1807.
 These forbade French trade with Britain, its allies or neutrals, and instructed the Royal Navy to blockade all French and allied ports, and to prevent all shipping whether neutral or not.
 Napoleon responded again with the Milan Decree of 1807, declaring that all neutral shipping using British ports or paying British tariffs were to be regarded as British and seized.

 Napoleon's plan to defeat Britain was to destroy its ability to trade.
 As an island nation, trade was its most vital lifeline.
 Napoleon believed that if he could isolate Britain economically, he would be able to invade the nation after its economic collapse.
 Napoleon decreed that all commercial ships wishing to do business in Europe must first stop at a French port in order to ensure that there could be no trade with Britain.
 He also ordered all European nations and French allies to stop trading with Britain, and he threatened Russia with an invasion if they did not comply as well.
 His orders backfired in the Iberian Peninsula, especially in Portugal (being allied to Britain), setting off the Peninsular War.
 He pushed Russia too hard, both in terms of the Continental System, and in his demands for control over part of Poland.
 Napoleon's 1812 invasion of Russia was a disaster which set the stage for his downfall.